-Bachelor of Exercise and Sports Science (B.E.S.S.)
+Bachelor of Science (B.S.)
 Major in Exercise and Sports Science/Master of Science (M.S.)
 Major in Athletic Training

 The dual degree program (3/2) allows undergraduate Exercise and Sports Science students to enter the Master of Science in Athletic Training program beginning during the summer of their 4th year and earn a BESS in Exercise & Sport Science and a Master of Science in Athletic Training.